Artanemus/SCM_BuildMeAClub-R/README.md

 #### 02.03.2024

 BMAC now is a universal SCM database builder.
 It looks for specific folders located in the `BMAC_SCRIPTS` sub-folder (located in the application's install directory).
 An additional button has been added that lets you choose what version to build.
-As of this date, version 1.1.5.3 is shown as pre-release.
-It's intended you use v1.1.5.2.
-If you are using the source code and wish to compile the application, the SCM_SHARED repository is required.
+As of this date, consider version 1.1.5.3 as a pre-release.
+It's intended you use v1.1.5.2 (see the wiki for more details).
+Future builds of this application might clarify a little clearer, which database is 'RELEASE', 'PRE-RELEASE' and 'DEPRECIATED'.
+If you are using the source code and wish to compile the application, the GitHub Artanemus/SCM_SHARED repository is required.

 ---